Patayin sa Sindak si Barbara (1995 film): Plot

 Maestra Beatriz, whom Barbara sought advice and also was responsible for teaching Ruth black magic tries to make contact with Ruth together with Barbara and her maid Arlene in a séance.
 During this séance, Ruth possesses Karen and mortally wounds Beatriz, who manages to drive away Ruth's spirit.
 All seems well until Barbara and Nick learn that what happened during Barbara's encounter with Ruth's spirit was only temporary, and now, since it was the 9th day since Ruth's death, she has grown more powerful with the help of evil spirits.

 While both Barbara and Karen are spending their vacation at the family's resort, Maestra Beatriz's apprentice, Sofia visits Nick at the hospital and warns him to get prepared for the worst by joining forces, and this is about his late wife Ruth after Maestra Beatriz had risked her own life to drive away her spirit temporarily, they were misinformed about it being the 9th day since Ruth's death, and it was actually the 11th day, causing them to go to the family's resort to rescue them both since Ruth is becoming more dangerous due to her growing power aided by the evil spirits and they will come for Barbara.
-Ruth possesses Karen who attempted to kill her yaya Benita and was defended by Barbara upon knife point.
+Ruth possesses Karen who attempted to kill Barbara with a kitchen knife that grazed her right arm and she knocks her yaya Benita when she blocks her way to defend Barbara and she gets the other knife to stop the possessed Karen by knife point.
 Barbara argues with Ruth over her spoiled nature and wants to have her own life rather than loving her and using Karen for her evil purposes due to her malevolent heart and does not know how to love everyone else throughout most of her life.
 Ruth continues to possess Karen after tricking Barbara.
-She finally reveals that she had never loved her daughter because she had inherited her father's blood, claiming this as a curse and choosing her as a way to get revenge on both her and Nick by stabbing her wrist twice with a knife only to be stopped by Barbara who managed to free Karen from being possessed by her mother's spirit using a holy prayer and both escape the villa.
+She finally reveals that she had never loved her daughter because she had inherited her father's blood, claiming this as a curse and choosing her as a way to get revenge on both her and Nick by slashing her left arm twice with a bladed tip of her knife only to be stopped by Barbara who managed to free Karen from being possessed by her mother's spirit using a holy prayer and both escape the villa.